 Table of Contents

-What Is an API and How It Works?
+What Is an API and How Does It Work?

 What Are the Benefits of API?